Harshit-Jain04/Medbot/README.md

 # Medbot
 This project detects the disease based on entered symptoms.
-For more accurate increase the database size
+For more accurate results increase the dataset size